leekelleher/umbraco-contentment/.github/README.md

 ### Support

-In terms of licensing and support, from past experience and having suffered my fair share of burnout, I am reluctant to offer any support!

-I developed this project for use in my own Umbraco implementations.
-I enjoy developing these editors, and sharing my code with you.
-I have not enjoyed being a free support developer.

-If you decide to use Contentment in your own Umbraco 8 implementations, that is brilliant!
-I'd love to hear about it.<br>
-**Any feedback you have will be warmly embraced!** _...and if you send me a Pull Request, I'll be your best friend!_

-I can not offer this project with warranty for bug fixes.
-Particularly if it is used in unconventional ways: _(e.g. using a Data List inside a Nested Content, inside a Grid editor, inside a multi-lingual Variant.
-You've probably over-engineered your implementation.)_
+I've been doing open source for a long time.
+I have suffered my fair share of burnout and empathy fatigue.

-If you do report a bug, I reserve the right to address it in my own time, or ignore it completely.
+I reserve the right to address bug reports or feature requests in my own time, or ignore them completely.

-I appreciate that not everyone is a coder, or that some folk are working over 70 hours a week and need bugs fixing ASAP!
-I am not unempathetic to anyone's needs, but I am not your support developer.
+**Any feedback is warmly welcome.** Although remember, I am not your support developer.

-You should embrace the Umbraco community, it is amongst the friendliest on our planet.
+The Umbraco community is amongst the friendliest on our planet, learn to embrace it.
-Ask for help on the [Our Umbraco support forum](https://our.umbraco.com/), hopefully someone can help you there.
+Ask for help on the [Our Umbraco support forum](https://our.umbraco.com/), I am sure someone can help you there.

 ### Contributions, collaborations, rules of engagement